 Cluster WebUI ×

-Do you want to enable the following operations? • Group Automatic Startup • Recovery operation when group resource activation/deactivation failure detected • Recovery Action on Monitor Failure • Failover when Server Failure Detected Yes:Perform Automatic Startup and Recovery Actions (Default) No :Automatic Startup and Recovery Actions are Suppressed
+Do you want to enable the following operations?
+Group Automatic Startup Recovery operation when group resource activation/deactivation failure detect Recovery Action on Monitor Failure Failover when Server Failure Detected Yes:Perform Automatic Startup and Recovery Actions (Default) No :Automatic Startup and Recovery Actions are Suppressed ed

 Yes No

-Clicking No disables automatic group startup, recovery on the activation/deactivation failure of a group resource, and recovery on the failure of a monitor resource.
+Clicking No disables automatic group startup, recovery on the activation/deactivation failure of a group resource, recovery on the failure of a monitor resource, and failover on a server crash.
 To start a cluster for the first time after creating the cluster configuration data, it is recommended to disable the automatic start and the recovery and to check the cluster configuration data for errors.